RGarrett93/homeassistant-lightwave-smart/README.md

 # Lightwave Smart

-Home Assistant (https://www.home-assistant.io/) component for controlling Lightwave (https://lightwaverf.com) devices with use of a Lightwave Link Plus hub (https://shop.lightwaverf.com/collections/all/products/link-plus).
+Home Assistant (https://www.home-assistant.io/) component for controlling Lightwave (https://lightwaverf.com) devices with use of a Lightwave [Link Plus hub](https://shop.lightwaverf.com/collections/all/products/link-plus).

 Controls both generation 1 ("Connect Series") and generation 2 ("Smart Series") devices.
 Does not work with gen1 hub.